mark-watson/Clojure-AI-Book/manuscript/semantic_web.md

    "University of Maryland"
 ~~~~~~~~

-Prior to this last example query we requested that the query only return values for subject and predicate for triples that matched the query.
-However, we might want to return all triples whose subject (in this case a news article URI) is in one of the matched triples.
-Note that there are two matching triples, each terminated with a period:
+We might want to return all triples matching a property of containing an organization and where the object is a string containing the substring "University."
+The matching statement after the FILTER check matches every triple that matches the subject in the first pattern:

 {lang="sparql",linenos=off}
 ~~~~~~~~
 PREFIX kb: <http://knowledgebooks.com/ontology#>
 SELECT DISTINCT ?subject ?a_predicate ?an_object
  WHERE {
-    ?subject kb:containsOrganization ?object FILTER regex(?object,"University") .
+    ?subject kb:containsOrganization ?object .
+       FILTER regex(?object,"University") .
     ?subject ?a_predicate ?an_object .
 }
 ORDER BY ?a_predicate ?an_object